DanielJerrehian/google_analytics_data_json/README.md

 If you would like to take advantage of only the API call or only the data transformation, you can import the classes `Ga4Request` from `create_ga4_request.py` or `TransformGa4Data` from `transform_ga4_data.py`.
 This allows you to control the exact methods which are called in each class, although in most cases you will use all of them.

 # Build and Test
-The build and tests for the project are hosted here: https://github.com/DanielJerrehian/google_analytics_data_json <br>
+The build and tests for the project are hosted here: https://github.com/DanielJerrehian/google_analytics_data_json

 The command `python -m unittest` can be used to run the unit tests.
 A coverage report can also be generated using `coverage run -m unittest` and then running `coverage html`.

+The following environment variables should be set for unit tests:
+* `GOOGLE_APPLICATION_CREDENTIALS`
+* `GOOGLE_ANALYTICS_PROPERTY_ID`